petrikemppainen/LDna/vignettes/LDna_advanced.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)

-With respect to suggestions for your own analyses, I generally consider $\varphi$ values 2-3 to be low, 3-5 to be medium and 5-8 to be high.
+Based purely on our own experience, we consider $\varphi$-values: 2-3 to be low, 3-5 to be medium and 5-8 to be high.
 As outlier $\lambda$ values are relative to the median of all values in the tree this is likely to be true for any data set.
 Going below 2 and above 8 makes little sense except for the purpose of demonstration.
-In practice, for smaller data sets, the merging of 'biologically relevant clusters' may not cause exceptionally high $\lambda$-values (even relative to all other values in the data) and thus, in order to not miss such mergers, it makes sense to in these cases keep $\varphi$ relatively low for small data sets.
+In practice, for smaller data sets, the merging of 'biologically relevant clusters' may not cause exceptionally high $\lambda$-values (even relative to all other values in the data) and thus, in order to not miss such mergers, it makes sense to cases keep $\varphi$ relatively low for small data sets.
 You will always get at least one *SOC* from any ‘large clade’ in a tree with relatively low $\varphi$ values.
 The risk with a 'too' low $\varphi$ is that you may not be able to extract the maximum possible number of loci that are associated with a particular evolutionary factor/force.
 On the other hand, these loci will be in higher LD with each other and in this sense low values of $\varphi$ can be considered conservative.
 If $\varphi$ is set 'too' high you risk missing a merger and may thus end up grouping together loci that ultimate are caused by separate evolutionary factors/forces, which is worse.
 However, downstream analysis can usually spot this.

-There is also a possibility to use a fixed value of $\lambda_{lim}$ via the `lambda.lim` option in `excractClusters` as follows.
-In fact, just looking at the below figure, if you would decied upon a $\lambda_{lim}$ yourself, an appropriate value would be two, as this clearly separates two distinct groups (or 'clusters') of $\lambda$ values as demonstrated below.
+There is also a possibility to use a fixed value of $\lambda_{lim}$ via the `lambda.lim` option in `excractClusters` as follows:

 ```r
 clusters <- extractClusters(ldna, LDmat, min.edges = 18, lambda.lim = 2, rm.COCs = T,